MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 ---
 title: Delete data from a Log Analytics workspace by using the Delete Data API (Preview)
-description: Delete data from a specific table in your Log Analytics workspace.
+description: Delete data from a table in your Log Analytics workspace.
 author: guywi-ms
 ms.author: guywild
 ms.reviewer: yossiy
 ms.service: azure-monitor
 ms.topic: how-to
-ms.date: 11/04/2024
+ms.date: 11/10/2024

 # Customer intent: As a Log Analytics workspace administrator, I want to delete data from tables in my Log Analytics workspace if the data is ingested by mistake, corrupt, or includes personal identifiable details.
 ---